Kanye West says he is voting for the first time ever – for himself

 Despite facing an uphill battle in his bid to become POTUS, however, West has continued with his campaign by posting various videos and messages in which he’s set out his vision for America’s future.
 Earlier today (November 3) he vowed to “cure homelessness and hunger” if elected as America’s 46th president.

+West shared a video of him submitting his ballot earlier today – see below.

+The first vote of my life We are here to serve We pray for every servant leader in the world 🕊 pic.twitter.com/UWSrKslCt1

-Last week (October 30) he took out a two-page advert in the New York Times in which he looked to a “better America”.
+Last week (October 30) the rapper took out a two-page advert in the New York Times in which he looked to a “better America”.

 “Dear Future, I still believe in you,” he wrote in the open letter.
 “We still believe in you.”
 In his imagined future, the rapper added “we will H.E.A.L.” and “hold everyone accountable to love”.